The best insights don’t come from asking general questions.

 Cindy Alvarez, Director of User Experience at Yammer, recommends abstracting your problem by a level to explore broadly.

-For example, if you’re exploring social media recruitment, you should ask about “recruitment.”
+For example, if you’re exploring social media recruitment (we were at HireVoice!), you should ask about “recruitment.”
 Starting with a general, “Tell me about how you deal with recruitment?” to broaden the discussion.

 To dig deeper on a topic, you can follow a five-why sequence and ask open questions: